-According to the Commission, food production is the world’s largest cause of environmental change.
-They note that vegan and vegetarian diets have the greatest reduction in land use and greenhouse gas emissions, and that vegetarian diets use the least water.
+According to the Commission, food production is among the largest causes of global environmental change.
+It notes that vegan and vegetarian diets have the greatest reduction in land use and greenhouse gas emissions, and that vegetarian diets use the least water.

-Their research notes that a universally healthful reference diet includes increasing consumption of:
+Their research notes that a universally healthy reference diet includes increasing consumption of:

 - whole grains

-Meanwhile, a person eating sustainably will eat low amounts of or no:
+Meanwhile, a person eating sustainably will eat little or no: